hash-bang/async-chainable/README.md

 Compose an array of items then run each though a handler function
 -----------------------------------------------------------------
-Like the above example async-chainable can be used to prepare items for execution then thread them into a subequent chain for processing.
+Like the above example async-chainable can be used to prepare items for execution then thread them into a subsequent chain for processing.
 This is a neater version of the above that uses a fixed processing function to process an array of data.